 Compile rustc main.rs

-Run ./main.
+Run ./main

 Variables

-Constants are declared with const keyword.
+keyword.
 Names of these constants are capitalized with underscore. can only be set to expressions.

 Shadow a variable.
 Declare a new variable with the same name as the previous, creating a new binding.The new variable will shadow the old variable.